hzqst/MetaHookSv/README.md

 4. Run "build-bullet3.bat", wait until bullet3's static lib(s) are generated.

 5. Run "build-MetaHook.bat", wait until "svencoop.exe" is generated under "Build" directory.
-Remember to redirect the Windows SDK version from Visual Studio IDE if you have installed a different version of Windows SDK other than "10.0.17763.0".
+You may have to redirect the Windows SDK version from Visual Studio IDE if you have installed a different version of Windows SDK other than "10.0.17763.0".

 6. Run "build-CaptionMod.bat", wait until "CaptionMod.dll" is generated under "Build\svencoop\metahook\plugins\" directory.